Joshua-T-Winterflood/RunTimeLogger/README.md

 ```
 ./RunTimeLogger
 ```
+Note that you will be prompted for a Name of the LogFile when running the project.

 Note that for the correct usage the log directory needs to be in the same directory as the build directory.

 ## Contributing & Future Work